 Trinity College is located just west of the Connecticut River, within Wangunk homelands.
-The river valley has sustained countless generations of Wangunk people, joined by Indigenous communities from across the globe, including within Hartford’s Andean, Central American, and Caribbean communities.
-Situated in Hartford, we at Trinity have ongoing investment in recognizing and celebrating the Indigenous communities of Connecticut, New England, and beyond.
+The river valley has sustained countless generations of Wangunk people.
+In the present, Hartford’s diverse Indigenous community includes Native people from across the continent and the globe.
+We express our commitment to supporting Native sovereignty and to recognizing and celebrating the Indigenous communities of Connecticut, New England, and beyond.

 In 2017, faculty members at Trinity College founded the Indigenous Studies Working Group (ISWG), which supports research and teaching in Native American and Indigenous Studies (NAIS) on campus.
 The ISWG is committed to fostering responsible NAIS scholarship and community engagement and to supporting Native and non-Native students in the shared work of decolonizing the spaces where we live and learn.